labanskoller/hackeriet_blog/_posts/2019-04-08-mojolicious-executing-code-with-url_escape.md

    `$pattern` argument of `url_escape` directly to user input.
 Game Over.

-2. A more subtle way is by having a another function return a list of strings that an attacker can control as arguments to `url_escape`.
+2. A more subtle way is by having another function return a list an attacker can control as arguments to `url_escape`.

    ```perl
    use Mojo::Util qw(url_escape);